-There may be a case for selling hemp flower, however, thanks to the principle of mutual recognition.
+There may be one solid case for selling hemp flower, however, thanks to the EU’s principle of mutual recognition.

 And, in 2001, the German and Swiss authorities permitted the use of hemp flower in end products, followed by Romania and Italy, effectively clearing the way for hemp flower to be sold across the EU.

-The law is not absolute, however.
+The law is not absolute though.
 Exceptions can be made if there are “overriding reasons of public interest” (such as health and safety concerns).
 In these cases, the member state that is prohibiting the product must provide clear reasons why restrictions have been put in place.